ibm-cloud-docs/blockchain-sw-213/howto/console-deploy-k8.md

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
 If you are using {{site.data.keyword.cloud_notm}} Private, install the [{{site.data.keyword.cloud_notm}} Private CLI 3.2.1](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.1/manage_cluster/install_cli.html){: external}.
 The {{site.data.keyword.cloud_notm}} Private CLI includes the kubectl CLI.

 3. If you are not running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
 For more information, see [Considerations when using Kubernetes distributions](#console-deploy-k8-considerations).

-**Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-213?topic=blockchain-sw-213-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
-If you prefer a manual installation, proceed to the next section.

 ## Log in to your cluster
 {: #deploy-k8-login}